 speaker

 Thanks for the question.
-We're always looking at the portfolio and analyzing what markets we wanna be in and when we should be exiting.
-And at this point, we haven't made any announcements, but I think capital recycling for opportunistic reinvestment and or leverage reduction is gonna be part of our strategy going forward.
+We're always looking at the portfolio and, you know, analyzing what markets we want to be in and when we should be exiting.
+And at this point, we haven't made any announcements.
+But I think capital recycling for opportunistic reinvestment and or debt leverage reduction is going to be part of our strategy going forward.

 speaker